ScottDuane/RocketRide/notes_to_self.md

 - Next step is to start reservation components.
 List of current user's reservations (ReservationIndex), ReservationForm on each rocket's show page.
 - Still no styling on Navbar.
 Address this tomorrow and ask about adding filters.
 Maybe a filter component?

+Day 5 notes:

+- BUG: checkboxes on filter form not working
+- FEATURE: update rocket form not implemented
+- BUG: captain's name not appearing
 -